Why Visit the AO Arena

 History & Development

-A pivotal moment in its history came in 2017, when the arena was the site of a tragic bombing following an Ariana Grande concert.
-After a period of closure, the AO Arena reopened with strengthened security measures and a renewed focus on safety and community resilience.
-Today, it stands not only as a venue but also as a symbol of Manchester’s strength, culture, and spirit.
+A defining moment in its history came in 2017, when the arena was the site of a tragic bombing following a concert.
+After a period of closure, it reopened with significantly enhanced security measures and a renewed focus on safety.
+Since then, it has stood not only as an entertainment venue, but also as a symbol of Manchester’s resilience, unity, and cultural strength.

 Getting There & Around